 Buying a second home: How it works in Canada

-Whether it’s for yourself or it’s an investment, here’s what you should know about the rules, requirements and financial implications of buying a second property.
+Here’s what home owners and investors should know about the rules, financing options and tax implications of buying a second property.

-Whether it’s for yourself or it’s an investment, here’s what you should know about the rules, requirements and financial implications of buying a second property.
+Here’s what home owners and investors should know about the rules, financing options and tax implications of buying a second property.

 What does it take to buy a second home in Canada?
 There’s a lot to consider, from figuring out whether you can afford to buy a second property (and whether it’s worth it) to navigating the down payment requirements and mortgage rules.
 To help you get started, we’ve answered these questions and more.

-For lenders, it’s the “owner-occupied” part that matters.
+For mortgage lenders, it’s the “owner-occupied” part that matters.
 If your second or third property is non-owner-occupied (meaning you will not be living there at all), then it’s considered an investment property.
-And that means you’ll have to meet different requirements to get a mortgage.
-Some smaller lenders don’t even provide mortgages for investment properties.
+And that means you’ll have to meet specific requirements to get a mortgage.
+Some smaller lenders don’t provide mortgages for investment properties.

-If you’re already a home owner, you’re likely familiar with many of the qualifying criteria, because many of the requirements for buying a second or third property are the same as for buying a principal residence.
-You will have to qualify for a mortgage under the stress test, have a good credit score (especially if you want to get the most competitive mortgage rates) and have a debt-to-income ratio that falls within the acceptable range for your lender.
+If you’re already a home owner in Canada, you’re likely familiar with many of the qualifying criteria, because many of the requirements for buying a second or third property you will live at are the same as for buying a principal residence.
+You will have to qualify under the mortgage stress test, have a good credit score (especially if you want to get the most competitive mortgage rates) and have a debt-to-income ratio that falls within the acceptable range for your lender.
+Read more about the mortgage rules when buying a second property in Canada.

 The one major difference with buying a second property is the down payment—the amount of money you need to pay upfront in order to purchase the home.
 As with principal residences, the down payment needed on a second property is tied to the purchase price of the home.
 However, with second properties, the number of units on the property, and whether or not the owner will live there, impact the size of the down payment as well.

-If you’re able to buy the property outright without borrowing any funds, the process is fairly straightforward.
-However, if you expect to apply for a second property mortgage, your lender will need to evaluate your financial profile.
-They will look at your income, your gross debt service (GDS) ratio and total debt service (TDS) ratio, your credit score and other factors to determine if you qualify.
+If you’re able to buy a second property outright, without borrowing any funds, the process is fairly straightforward.
+However, if you expect to apply for a second property mortgage, your lender will need to evaluate your financial profile and risk.
+It will look at your income, your gross debt service (GDS) ratio and total debt service (TDS) ratio, your credit score and other factors to determine if you qualify.
 Some lenders will allow a portion of the rental income from your future property to count towards your income, increasing the amount you can borrow.

-Based on your profile, as well as current market interest rates and other factors, you will be offered an interest rate on your mortgage.
+If you are offered a mortgage, the interest rate will be based on your profile, as well as current market interest rates and other factors.
 That interest rate will have a large impact on the overall affordability of your new home, so it pays to compare offers and shop around for the best mortgage rate you can find.
+Here’s how to know if you can afford to buy a second property.

-Once you’re in your new home, don’t forget that you might be able to claim certain expenses for income tax purposes.
+Once you’ve moved into your new home, don’t forget that you might be able to claim certain expenses, like legal fees, for income tax purposes.
 Every bit helps!

 There are a lot of potential answers packed into this relatively simple question.
 It depends on your life and retirement goals, the type of home you’re buying, whether you plan to rent it out, and how you’re financing the purchase—to say nothing of trying to anticipate changes in real estate prices and mortgage interest rates.